bluss/tox-rye/README.md

 Note: This work is contributed to the community by implementing a solution and sharing it, long term maintainership is uncertain.
+Only published on github, not PyPI.

+**No longer maintained; I recommend using uv and tox-uv.
+New maintainers welcome to fork and take over.**

 # tox-rye